 How to get a job as a freasher ?

-As a fresher how to be prepared for your first interview, Here are some great tips that will help get a good job as a fresher.
+As a fresher how to be prepared for your first interview, Here are some great job interview tips that will help get a good job as a fresher.

 Before you go for interview, do some research, know what business they are doing and their technology, process, business domain etc. basic information is enough, don't take stress.